3 Types of Tiny White Worms Found in a Freshwater Aquarium

 Planaria Flatworms

-Planaria can mainly be a threat to various types of small freshwater snails and a shrimp population.
+Planarian flatworms can mainly be a threat to various types of small freshwater snails and a shrimp population.
 These worms would feed on shrimp eggs and baby shrimp at night.
+Their ability for regeneration makes them resilient and difficult to manage once they have settled in an aquarium.

 Adult shrimp that are molting can also be at risk of a Planaria attack.
 Anyway, some aquarists claim that they’ve witnessed Planaria worms paralyzing live adult shrimp.